Pattern-based Knowledge Component Extraction from Student Code Using Representation Learning: Discussion

 Our approach offers several advantages over traditional methods.
-Firstly, it improves explainability; the use of SANN allows for the visualization of attention weights on specific code structures, enabling educators to understand and validate the extracted KCs.
-Moreover, the original code pattern can be traced back through the framework from the resultant pattern-based KC if we want to examine what the student actually implemented.
-This transparency contrasts with existing deep learning models for KC extraction, which often operate as black boxes and annotate code with unexplainable KCs, limiting their applicability in educational settings.
-Secondly, the hierarchical clustering of AST substructures captures a spectrum of programming patterns, from simple granular patterns to complex logic, reflecting the diverse ways students solve problems.
-This granularity supports scalable and adaptable pattern-based KC discovery across various programming tasks.
+The integration of SANN provides transparency by enabling visualization of attention weights on specific code structures, allowing educators to understand and inspect each KC.
+Moreover, each KC can be traced back to the original student code patterns, supporting explainable, transparent practices for AI in education.
+This stands in contrast with existing deep learning and LLM-enabled approaches for KC discovery, which often operate as black boxes for KC definition and attribution.
+Additionally, clustering of the VAE-generated AST substructures captures a wide range of programming patterns, from simple granular patterns to complex logic.
+This breadth reflects the diversity of student solution strategies and ensures that the resulting KCs capture the full spectrum of patterns students use in practice, enabling more precise modeling of student knowledge in CS education.

-The implications of our findings are important for adaptive learning systems.
-By accurately modeling student mastery at the KC level, our approach facilitates real-time feedback on specific coding patterns, enabling personalized learning approaches~\cite{corbett1997intelligent}.
-For example, if a student consistently struggles with a particular loop construct, the system can provide targeted exercises or resources associated with that pattern to address this gap~\cite{abdelrahman2023knowledge}.
-Pattern-based KCs can also inform content recommendation engines, ensuring that students receive problems~\cite{baker2006adapting} or worked examples~\cite{hosseini2020improving} that align with their current knowledge and learning needs.
-Our work bridges the gap between automated KC extraction and pedagogical applicability, offering an explainable, scalable, and data-driven effective solution for modeling student learning in CS education.
+These findings have direct implications for adaptive learning systems.
+By accurately modeling student mastery at the KC level in submitted code, our approach facilitates real-time feedback on specific coding patterns, enabling personalized learning approaches in CS education~\cite{corbett1997intelligent}.
+For example, with the identification provided by our approach, if a student consistently struggles with a particular loop construct, an adaptive learning system can provide targeted exercises or resources associated with that pattern to address this gap~\cite{abdelrahman2023knowledge}.
+Pattern-based KCs can also inform content recommendation engines, guiding the selection of problems~\cite{baker2006adapting} or worked examples~\cite{hosseini2020improving} that align with their current knowledge and learning needs.

+Beyond individual feedback, aggregated KC-level data can help instructors identify which patterns are most challenging across a cohort, informing curriculum adjustments and instructional focus.
+Over time, this integration of KC analytics into adaptive platforms can create a feedback loop between student performance data and instructional design, ensuring that learning environments adapt to address the most persistent knowledge gaps.
+In this way, our work connects automated KC discovery with practical instructional use, providing an explainable and scalable framework for modeling student learning in CS education.